hmusgrave/pdv/README.md

 Choose your favorite method for vendoring this code into your repository.
 I've been using [zigmod](https://github.com/nektro/zigmod) lately, and it's pretty painless.
 I also generally like [git-subrepo](https://github.com/ingydotnet/git-subrepo), copy-paste is always a winner, and whenever the official package manager is up we'll be there too.

-Note: I wrote this targeting an 0.11-dev Zig compiler, and it seems Zigmod isn't compatible with those beta releases yet.
-The only breaking changes I think I'm using are the build syntax and new for loops, but installation might be hairy for the time being.

 ## Examples
 ```zig
 const std = @import("std");